 Keep in touch with someone at Brinsford

-There are several ways you can keep in touch with a resident during their time at Brinsford.
+There are several ways you can keep in touch with someone during their time at Brinsford.

-Residents have phones in their rooms but these cannot receive incoming calls so they will always have to call you.
+Prisoners have phones in their cells but these cannot receive incoming calls so they will always have to call you.
 They have to buy phone credits to do this.